Dynamics of a Fleming-Viot type particle system on the cycle graph: Introduction

-The quantitative long time behaviour of the $N-$particle system in countable state spaces is studied in \cite{cloez2016quantitative}.
-Using a coupling technique, an exponential bound is provided for the convergence of $m\big(\eta_{t}^{(N)}\big)$ to $m\big(\eta_{\infty}^{(N)}\big)$ in the sense of a Wasserstein distance under certain conditions.
+The quantitative long time behavior of the $N$-particle system in countable state spaces is studied in \cite{cloez2016quantitative}.
+Using a coupling technique and under certain conditions, an exponential bound is provided for the convergence of $\mathcal{L} \big(\eta_{t}^{(N)}\big)$ to $\nu_N$ in the sense of a \emph{Wasserstein distance} \cite[Thm.\ 1.1]{cloez2016quantitative}.
 In particular, the parameter $\lambda$ defined by (\ref{def:lambda_Cloez}) needs to be positive.
 As we said, this is not the case of the asymmetric random walk on the $K$-cycle graph with uniform killing, when $K \ge 6$.
-A potential solution of this problem for our model could be the study of the spectrum of the generator of the $N$-particle process, $\mathcal{L}_{K,N}$.
-In addition, upper bounds for the speed of convergence could also be obtained using the results in the recent paper of Villemonais, \cite{Villemonais2019}, for a suitable distance.
-These are possible directions for future research.
+A study of this convergence can be carried out using the spectrum of the generator $\mathcal{L}_{K,N}$, which is obtained in the recent paper \cite{2020arXiv201008809C}.
+Indeed, using Example 3 in \cite{2020arXiv201008809C} we can get the following asymptotic expression for the profile of the convergence in total variation distance to stationarity: